AceDataCloud/LumaAPI/docs/luma_tasks_api_integration_guide.md

 }
 ```

-The return result contains multiple fields, among which `items` includes the specific details of batch video tasks, and the specific information of each video task is the same as the fields in the previous single task query result.
+Return results contain multiple fields, among which items include the specific details of batch video tasks, and the specific information of each video task is the same as the fields mentioned above.

 - `items`, all specific detail information of batch video tasks.
-It is an array, and each element of the array has the same format as the previous single task return result.
+It is an array, and each element of the array has the same format as the return result of querying a single task above.
 - `count`, the number of video tasks in this batch query.

 #### CURL